medidbella/inception/README.md

     </p>
     <li><strong>RUN &lt;command:&gt; args...</strong></li>
     <p>
-        is used to run a programs that are needed or just desired to be<br>
+        is used to run programs that are needed or just desired to be<br>
         executed while creating the image, it can be used in two different ways :<br>
         1. RUN <command> [arg1] [...] in this case the dockerd will relay on the default<br>
           base image shell to run the command.<br>